peterboait/ESCoBox_Load_Model/README.md

 5. Install Pillow by entering at the Windows Command Prompt: pip install Pillow

-6. Finally install the ESCoBox Load Model by entering at the Windows Command Prompt: pip install
+6. Finally install the ESCoBox Load Model by entering at the Windows Command Prompt: pip install https://github.com/peterboait/ESCoBox_Load_Model.git
+7. Double-clicking on model_gui.py will run the model.
+Recommend that a shortcut be created by right-clicking on the file and selecting create shortcut, then move the shortcut to the desktop.